Siddharthg97/Wrapper_datavalidation/data_validation.md

 **run time error**

-**try & exception**
+## try & exception
 except Exception as e:

-    # handle error...
-…it means you're catching all exceptions that inherit from the base Exception class (which includes most runtime errors) and storing the error inside the variable e.
+it means you're catching all exceptions that inherit from the base Exception class (which includes most runtime errors) and storing the error inside the variable e.
 You can then use **str(e) or e.args** to read the specific error message

-try block runs your code.

-If any Exception (or subclass) is raised, control jumps to the except block.

 The exception instance is assigned to e.
+1)**approach**
 result = 10 / 0
 except Exception as e:
     print(f"Error occurred: {e}")